matiasba/multi-target-sql-exporter/README.md

 	    user: "dummy"
 	    password: "pass12345"

-Example of `queries.yaml` config:
+Example of `queries.yaml` config:\
-*Details:*
-You can have multiple queries defined on the same package, they will be executed in series and all the metrics generated will return together
+You can have multiple queries defined on the same package, they will be executed in series and all the metrics generated will return together\
 You can have multiple metrics defined in a single query, each value column will be a metric and each label must be a column in the result set.

 	packages: